Christopher Pyne: Political career

-Pyne is a republican and established himself as a member of the moderate, "small-l liberal" faction of the Liberal Party, supporting then Deputy Leader Peter Costello.
+Pyne is a republican and established himself as a member of the moderate, "small-l liberal" faction of the Liberal Party, and a supporter of Deputy Leader Peter Costello.
 Pyne remains a close ally of state Liberal Vickie Chapman.

 In 1994, after serving as a backbencher for a period, Pyne was appointed Parliamentary Secretary to the Shadow Minister for Social Security.
 He retained this position after John Howard was elected as leader, and up to the 1996 election.